 Mission is a broad term used to describe all the ministries of this church, not just those involving ELCA missionaries who work with our Lutheran partners around the world.
 Mission is carried out in our neighborhoods as well as across our town and across the globe.

 Support is the portion of members’ offerings that makes all synodical and churchwide ministries possible, here at home and abroad.
 When your congregation designates a portion of your weekly offering to be set aside for Mission Support, what do those dollars do?
-In this video, hear from Rev. Margaret Payne, ELCA Director of Mission Support, as she highlights three stories of ways your Mission Support offering is making a difference in the ELCA.
+In this video see how your Mission support offering is making a difference in the ELCA.
 Also, remember that a portion of your Mission Support offering stays here at the synod to help ministries here.
 Why not take a look at some of these ministries by clicking on “Mission Support Brochure” on this page.